tldraw/tldraw/vscode/README.md

 # @tldraw/vscode

-This folder contains the source for the tldraw VSCode extension.
+This folder contains the source for the tldraw VS Code extension.

 ## Developing